(Or press Esc key)

 - decide the statement of grounds are correct and send the case back to another Children's Hearing

-- decide the statement of grounds are not correct – this means there won't be another Children's Hearing
+- decide the statement of grounds are not correct – this means there will not be another Children's Hearing

 Witnesses may only hear about the final outcome of the case if they're a victim of an alleged offence by a child.